takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 matrixMoonFixedToECEF = uniform('mat4')
 ```

-The rotation matrix for converting moon fixed coordinates to ECEF coordinates.
-This matrix is used to orient the moon's surface as seen from the earth in `MoonNode`.
+The rotation matrix for converting moon-fixed coordinates to ECEF coordinates.
+This matrix is used to orient the moon's surface as seen from Earth in `MoonNode`.

 ### Static options